πŸ‘€ Who is this for?

 • OT/IT separation: Network isolation between OT sensor networks and Fabric analytics

-• Alert governance: Data Activator rules reviewed quarterly, escalation paths documented
+• Alert governance: Activator rules reviewed quarterly, escalation paths documented

 πŸ“ˆ